 I acknowledge the traditional owners of the land in which I study and work, the Boonwurrung and Wurundjeri peoples of the Eastern Kulin nation and pay respect to their elders past and present.
 I acknowledge that this is land that was never ceded.

-Ember Fairbairn has based herself primarily in Melbourne and Queensland, satisfying her love of contemporary culture and the need to be immersed in remote parts of nature.
+Ember Fairbairn has based herself in Melbourne Australia but considers herself Nomadic, satisfying her love of contemporary culture and the need to be immersed in remote parts of nature.
 Fairbairn’s practice focuses primarily on painting and she holds a Masters in Contemporary Art.
-Ember is based in the Yarra Valley.

 Her exhibiting history spans from 2001 in both solo and group shows in artist run spaces and commercial galleries in Melbourne, Sydney, Singapore and New York.
 Awards include The 2020 Athenaeum Club visual Arts Research Award (2020), Gogo Art Series Award (2019) , Art150 Travelling Scholarship (2019).
 Residencies include Montsalvat Art Centre and Yea Arts Festival.